Orkney Child Abuse Inquiry

 • The Act established that child protection orders required a sheriff to be satisfied of reasonable grounds to believe a child was at risk

-• Statutory provisions for tighter conditions on child protection orders remain part of Scottish child protection law
+• New statutory conditions for child protection orders set out in the 1995 Act remain part of Scottish child protection law

 Unfinished Business